Clicky

 Ashwin Karthik by Ashwin Karthik

-in News, Android Updates
+in Android Updates, News

 Google has reassured users that Android One phones will get 2 years of OS Updates.
 The news comes via India Today, after the Mountain View company sent them a statement about the same.
-Android One OS update support a

 This is what the Google spokesperson had to say